Ravendwyr/TradeSkillInfo/README.md

 It can add the following information to the tooltip of an item:

-* What tradeskills it is used in, and how many different recipes for that tradeskill it is used in.
+* Which tradeskills the item is used in, and how many different recipes for that tradeskill it is used in.
 * Which of your characters can use the item.
 * Where the item comes from: bought from a vendor, dropped, disenchanted or crafted.